Algebraization of rigid analytic varieties and formal schemes via perfect complexes: Main theorem

-To explain the proof of this theorem we start seeing the construction of the generic fiber functor for derived formal schemes, and $\m{O}_{\F{X}}-$modules as explained in \cite{Ok-adicgeo}.
-In \emph{loc.cit} it has been proved that there exists a functor $(-)^{rig}$ from the \cat of derived formal schemes to the \cat of k-analytic spaces, that at the underived level coincide with the generic fiber functor of \cite{bosch2014lectures}.
-In \cite{Ok-adicgeo} this functor has also been extended to the categoires of sheaves, in particular we have the following theorem: \begin{theorem} Let $\F{X}$ be a formal scheme then the rigidification functor induces a map between almost perfect complexes:
+We denote by $(-)^{\rig}$ the generic fiber functor for derived formal schemes and $\m{O}_{\F{X}}$-modules, as constructed in \cite{Ok-adicgeo}.
+In \emph{loc. cit.}, the authors establish the existence of a functor $(-)^{\rig}$ from the \cat of derived formal schemes to the \cat of $k$-analytic spaces, which, at the underived level, recovers the classical generic fiber functor of \cite{bosch2014lectures}.
+This functor naturally extends to categories of sheaves, leading to the following theorem:

+\begin{theorem} Let $\F{X}$ be a formal scheme.
+The generic fiber functor induces a functor between the \cates of almost perfect complexes (still denoted by $(-)^{\rig}$)